 The TEA requires that the clinical teaching experience be at least 70 full days with a full day being 100% of the school day (no less than 7 hours).
 The clinical teacher's hours at school are to conform to faculty policy of the school and district where the student is teaching.
-Professionalism requires that the clinical teacher is present each day and attends all faculty meetings, devotions, and other functions where a teacher's attendance is expected.
-The clinical teacher should become familiar with the school's handbook, which includes policies to be followed during the clinical teaching experience.
+Professionalism requires that the clinical teacher is present each day and attends all faculty meetings, devotions, and other functions where a teacher's handbook, which includes policies to be followed during the clinical teaching experience.
 On the rare occasion that all teachers are allowed to work a shortened day, the clinical teacher may also log a shortened day.
 This must be documented in detail on the log.
 However, if teachers spend part of the day with students and part of the day in professional development, the clinical teacher should do the same.